Input Service Distributor (ISD) under GST

 Type of Invoices Allowed Only B2B invoices, credit notes, and debit notes

-Filing Deadline From 1st to 13th of the succeeding month
+Filing Deadline From the 1st to the 13th of the succeeding month

 Optional Nature Taxpayers may choose whether or not to file using IFF

-Limit on Invoice Value Maximum invoice value per month allowed is ₹50 lakh
+Limit on Invoice Value The maximum invoice value per month allowed is ₹50 lakh

 Auto-population Invoices filed in IFF automatically get reflected in GSTR-1 for that quarter